-10.3 58no. letters of support have been received.
+10.3 58no. letters of support have been received in response to the original consultation.
 These are summarised below.

 - The facility is well thought out and operated.

 - It is much needed for the area and this is more evident during the Covid restrictions.